SOCIAL & INCLUSIVE BUSINESS CAMP

 Entrepreneurial communities are and will be at the forefront of building a more resilient world.

-This year, the SIBC received more than 780 applications from young startups in various sectors: e-health, education, employment, agriculture, agrifood, energy, cultural & creative industries, etc. After analysis of all applications by the selection committee, the 55 startups, making up the 2020 cohort, were selected.
-Thus, this year the program brings together more than 21 nationalities for a social and environmental impact throughout Africa.
+This year, the SIBC received even more applications from young startups in various sectors: e-health, education, employment, agriculture, agrifood, energy, cultural & creative industries, etc. After analysis of all applications by the selection committee, the 41 startups, making up the 2020 cohort, were selected.
+Thus, this year the program brings together more than 22 nationalities for a social and environmental impact throughout Africa.